 The plane reportedly struck a tree and crashed about 2,000 feet short of the runway, killing Mr. Meyer.
 There were no others aboard the plane.

 Mr. Meyer’s son Jacob, a resident of Chicago, had flown to Tampa to visit his father.
 He was preparing dinner with his father’s girlfriend.
-When his father failed to show up by 8:20, Jacob checked the flight-tracking website flightaware.com for the status of his father’s plane.
+When his father failed to show up by 8:20, Jacob checked the flight-tracking website flightaware.com for his father’s plane status.
 That’s when he noticed the speed and altitude of the plane dropped steeply in Charleston.

 He related the plane’s tail number to someone at the airport and was put on hold.
 After a little digging on Charleston media sites, he found reports of a plane crash in a wooded area near Charleston Executive Airport, “confirming what we already knew,” he told the Tampa Bay Times.

-The owner of the plane said that Mr. Mayer had 15-20 hours of flight time in the plane, including 10 hours with an instructor as required by his insurance company.
+The plane owner said that Mr. Mayer had 15-20 hours of flight time in the plane, including 10 hours with an instructor as required by his insurance company.

 The National Transportation Safety Board is investigating the plane crash.
 NTSB officials generally release a preliminary report within a month after opening a plane crash investigation.
 A final report usually takes at least one year to complete.

 Beasley Allen lawyer Mike Andrews focuses much of his practice on aviation litigation and currently represents families of Ethiopian Airlines flight 302 victims involving the Boeing 737 MAX aircraft.
-In addition to his Ethiopian Airlines crash clients, Mike has represented people seriously injured in a variety of aviation crashes, and the families of those killed in both civilian and military airplane crashes and helicopter crashes.
+In addition to his Ethiopian Airlines crash clients, Mike has represented people seriously injured in various aviation crashes and the families of those killed in both civilian and military airplane crashes and helicopter crashes.